-Candidates for Somission to the Pabal Scademy,
+Candidates for Somission to the Paval Scademy.

 Classes are formed solely for Candidates for admission to the Naval Academy.
-An instructor has been specially engaged to take charge of this work, and he is rendered such assistance as may be necessary.
+An instructor has been specially engaged to take charge of the work, and he is rendered such assistance as may be necessary.